Film Production Company – Are you serious about filmmaking, and thinking about starting your own film production company?

 Seek funding for film production

-Now that you have your business plan ready, it’s time to raise funds to get production going on a project and help you business grow.
+Now that you have your business plan ready, it’s time to raise funds to get production going on a project and help your business grow.

-Now, unless you just won the lottery and have a brink’s truck loaded with cash in your driveway, you are going to have to use your business plan that you created to start raising captial.
+Unless you just won the lottery and have a brink’s truck loaded with cash in your driveway, you are going to have to use your business plan that you created to start raising capital.

 You can either go to your bank to secure a small business loan(including a line of credit) or reach out to angel investors (either via crowdfunding or personal connections).
 Make sure your risk isn’t so great that you risk financial ruin if things don’t work out.

 Here are some strategies that I have seen thriving film companies use to secure funding:

 - Showing your business plan to large production companies or studios.